How Many Rivers Are On Earth

 Essential Concepts: Drainage Basins, River Flow, and Sediment Transport

 Drainage Basin: A drainage basin, also known as a watershed, is the area of land that drains into a particular river or river system.
 It is defined by a ridge line that separates it from adjacent drainage basins.
 River Flow: River flow, also known as discharge, is the volume of water flowing past a given point in a river per unit of time.
 It is typically measured in cubic meters per second (m³/s) or cubic feet per second (ft³/s).
 River flow varies depending on factors such as precipitation, snowmelt, and groundwater inflow.
 Sediment Transport: Rivers transport sediment, such as sand, gravel, and silt, from the land surface to the oceans.
-Sediment transport plays a crucial role in shaping river channels and creating landforms such as floodplains and deltas.
+Sediment transport is key here in shaping river channels and creating landforms such as floodplains and deltas.

 River Ecosystems: Biodiversity and Ecological Importance